-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs).
+The financial statements have been prepared in accordance with International Financial Reporting Standard (IFRSs).

-The financial statements were authorized for issue by the directors on 14th February, 2022.
+The financial statements were authorized for issue by the directors of the Fund Manager on 4th March, 2024.

 (b) Basis of measurement

 These financial statements are prepared on the historical cost basis except for the following: